mohdbushnaq/mac/README.md

 # mac
-mac is a linux command that provide the vendor by entering the mac address of a network card.
+mac is a linux command that provide the vendor by entering the mac address of a network card, with a help of macvendors.com API

 To install: